whipowill/d2-plugy-qol/README.md

 - Corruption
 	- Orb of Corruption - add sockets to a unique or set item
-	- Orb of Transmutation - reforge a unique item to/from Ethereal
+	- Orb of Transmutation - reforge a unique item to/from being Ethereal

 - Mercenaries
 	- Act 1 - Blessed Aim